frontmeans/style-producer/README.md

 ### CSS Renderers

-Style production is performed by CSS renderers that may be specified as `renderer` option passed to `produceStyle()`.
+Style production is performed by CSS renderers that may be specified as `renderer` production format option.

 By default, all renderers are enabled.
-This may be not what you need.
-In that case you can use a `produceBasicStyle()` function instead.
+This may be not what is needed.
+In that case a `produceBasicStyle()` function can be called instead.
 The latter enables CSS properties rendering only.
-The rest of the necessary renderers may be specified with the `renderer` option.
+The rest of the necessary renderers may be specified with the `renderer` production format option.
 This may reduce the final bundle size a bit.

 ### Raw CSS Text